-Many states and territories also have a Duty Barrister Scheme running in one or more local courts.
-These schemes operate on a roster system and allow you to gain experience representing clients in Court.
-Your Bar Association will have the details.
+Many States and Territories also have a Duty Barrister Scheme running in one or more local courts.
+These schemes operate on a roster system and allow you to gain experience representing clients in court.
+Contact your Bar Association for details.

-Working to improve social justice in an international context can be extremely challenging and rewarding as the inequalities can be vast and the social structures extremely undeveloped.
+Working to improve social justice in an international context can be extremely challenging and rewarding, as the inequalities can be vast and the social structures extremely underdeveloped.

-You could get involved in monitoring human rights compliance and abuses, evaluating developing legal systems, reviewing legislation, mentoring lawyers in basic legal skills, setting up legal system infrastructure, like case management systems for courts, or even finding furniture for courts.
+You could get involved in monitoring human rights compliance and abuses, evaluating developing legal systems, reviewing legislation, mentoring lawyers in basic legal skills, or setting up legal system infrastructure such as case management systems for courts.

-You can look on websites such as reliefweb.int or devnetjobs.org to find opportunities to volunteer and work with international organisations.
+You can look on websites such as reliefweb, devex or devnetjobs to find opportunities to volunteer and work with international organisations.
 Some positions which are called ‘volunteer positions’ actually pay a substantial living allowance or stipend.

-Australian Volunteers International connects people and organisations internationally to learn from each other and achieve shared goals, its work in people-centred development, particularly through volunteering, is central to this.
-AVI sends legal professionals on long-term, two year volunteer assignments overseas, in response to requests from its development partners.
+Australian Volunteers International connects people and organisations internationally to learn from each other and achieve shared goals.
+AVI sends legal professionals on long-term, two-year volunteer assignments overseas, in response to requests from its development partners.
 There is, however, a large demand for these assignments.